prakship/Practice-Projects/Sentiment analyzer - Amazon reviews/README.md

-This project involves the classification of reviews of an electonics product.
+This project involves the classification of reviews of an electronics product.